Stream Kayo Sports for 14 days FREE and no lock-in contract

 How to watch Formula 1 live stream in Australia

-Every race of the revised 2020 Formula 1 World Championship is being broadcast live into Australia, so you never have to miss a session.
+Every race of the 2021 Formula 1 World Championship is being broadcast live into Australia, so you never have to miss a session.

 The rights to broadcast a Formula 1 live stream through Australia are owned by Foxtel.
-Foxtel sub-leases the Sky Sports F1 live stream racing coverage, showing it through its Fox Sports channels.
-This includes the three practice sessions, the qualifying session and the race itself.
+It broadcasts the three practice sessions, qualifying and the race itself.
 The Fox Sports channels are available through Foxtel iQ, Foxtel Now and Kayo Sports.

 Watch F1 live stream on Kayo Sports